Simultaneous inference for linear mixed model parameters with an application to small area estimation: Introduction

-The aim of this paper is to close the gap between the needs of practitioners and what the present literature provides.
-We construct simultaneous prediction interval (SPI) for a mixed parameter using the max-type statistic which is readily applicable in the multiple testing (MT) procedure.
-Despite the unquestionable utility of maximal distribution in the context of LMM, no one to the best of our knowledge, has investigated its theoretical and empirical properties.
-Our results are different from those derived by \cite{sun1999confidence} or \cite{maringwa2008application} within the framework of longitudinal studies.
-They proposed to apply, respectively, the volume-of-tube formula and Monte Carlo (MC) sampling to construct simultaneous bands for linear combinations of fixed effects only.
-In contrast, we investigate a more complex problem of looking at mixed effects, i.e., the combination of fixed and random effects.
-Our proposal also differs from the derivation of \cite{krivobokova2010simultaneous} who employed a mixed model representation for penalized splines to construct uniform bands for one-dimensional regression curves.
-Finally, our results are distinct from those of \cite{ganesh2009simultaneous} who addressed the problem of SPI in SAE from a Bayesian perspective, creating credible bands, but only for the special case of the area level model.
-On the contrary, we consider a general LMM under frequentist framework.
-In addition, our contribution in the area of MT is an appealing, practical methodology used under LMM for the first time.
-Employment of the max-type statistic might be considered as a complement to the study of \cite{kramlinger2018marginal} who thoroughly investigated the issue of MT and confidence sets based on (asymptotic) chi-square statistics.
-In the classical literature (without mixed effects), max-type and chi-square statistics have always been considered as complements and are both well established in the practitioners' toolbox.
-We believe that it is equally valid for mixed models.
-The former are more popular for confidence sets as they can provide SPI in Tukey's sense, whereas chi-square statistics are widely recognized for MT.
+Our methods are different from those considered by \cite{sun1999confidence} or \cite{maringwa2008application} within the framework of longitudinal studies.
+They propose to apply, respectively, the volume-of-tube formula and Monte Carlo (MC) sampling to construct simultaneous bands for linear combinations of fixed effects only.
+In contrast, we investigate a more complex problem of examining mixed effects.
+Our proposal also differs from the derivation of \cite{krivobokova2010simultaneous} who employ a mixed model representation for penalized splines to construct uniform bands for one-dimensional regression curves.
+Contrary to us, the authors can use a simplified version of the volume-of-tube formula.
+Our results are distinct from those of \cite{ganesh2009simultaneous} who constructs simultaneous Bayesian credible intervals for a linear combination of area-level parameters under the model of \cite{fay_herriot}.
+We consider a more general inferential problem in a broder class of LMM within the frequentist framework.
+Furthermore, our contribution to the area of MT is a practical methodology used under LMM for the first time.
+Employment of the max-type statistic might be considered as a complement to the study of \cite{kramlinger2018marginal} who examined chi-square statistics for constructing MT and confidence sets for mixed parameters.
+In the classical linear regression literature, max-type and chi-square statistics have been considered as complements, and are both well established in the practitioners' toolbox.
+We believe that this is equally valid for mixed parameters.
+The former are more popular for SPI, whereas chi-square statistics are widely recognized for MT.
+Finally, \cite{reluga2021} consider simultaneous inference for empirical best predictors under generalised linear mixed models, whereas our paper seeks to address simultaneous inference under LMM.
+Our study examines the statistical properties of SPI in contrast to the literature that investigates CPI.
+Starting from the work of \cite{cox1975} and \cite{morris1983parametric}, researchers proposed numerous methods based on analytical derivations \citep[e.g.][]{basu2003empirical,kubokawa2010corrected,yoshimori2014second} and resampling \cite[e.g.][]{hall2006parametric,chatterjee2008parametric}.
+However, CPI and SPI serve different purposes and are not alternatives to each other.